 Being based in America is never ideal for privacy services like VPNs.
 The US is home to the NSA, warrants, and gag orders, which makes no-logs policies doubly important for VPNs based there.
 Luckily, since Pango took over, UltraVPN’s policy has had a full overhaul and is now a watertight zero-logs policy.

 (Editors’ Note: UltraVPN is owned by Pango, Comparitech’s parent company.)

-UltraVPN is also very low cost, which rings alarm bells.
+UltraVPN is low-cost considering what you get, which makes it a good option for those looking for a bargain.
+Having said that, cheap VPN prices can sometimes ring alarm bells.
 Running a VPN is not cheap, and budget subscription prices can be a sign of poor apps, worrying data practices, and lackluster performance.

 Next, I tested UltraVPN’s speeds to find out whether it can keep up with industry standards.
 Finally, I inspected its ability to access popular services like Hulu, Netflix US, Prime Video, and BBC iPlayer.

 Scroll down to find out whether UltraVPN surprised me, and to see whether it can compete with market-leading services in terms of privacy, security, and performance.

 In this UltraVPN review, I tested both the mobile and desktop apps to find out:

 - Can UltraVPN access regional services (Netflix, Amazon Prime, BBC iPlayer and others)?

 - Does UltraVPN have fast enough servers for streaming HD video?